kurisu-na/3plus1--oryzasnp-extraction/README.md

 `runscriptrun.py` has predefined variables, denoted by the comment `# PREDEFINED`.
 Change those to `""` (blank) or `0` or other values if you're going to use it for different data.
 If you change them to `""` or `0`, you will be asked for input each time you run `runscriptrun.py`.

+The files I used can be found in the `Files` folder.

 That's it! :octocat:

 --